Self-Initiated Program (SIP) Approvals

 30 Calendar Days

 Clients have 30 calendar days from the date the WTW Plan is signed to increase the number of hours to come into compliance with the hourly requirement.
-The assigned CM EC must indicate this requirement in the “Comments Section” of the WTW 2 for the client to increase hours to the required minimum hours.
+The assigned Case Manager (CM) Employment Counselor (EC) must indicate this requirement in the “Comments Section” of the Welfare-to-Work Plan Activity Assignment (WTW 2) for the client to increase hours to the required minimum hours.

-Example: A single parent with child age 7 is attending Santa Clara University.
-Client’s class time is 12 hours per week.
+Example: A single parent with a child age 7 is attending DeVry University.
+The client’s class time is 12 hours per week which allows for a maximum of 12 hours per week of unsupervised study time.
 The class instructor does not provide structured study time.
-Client selects the maximum of 12 hours of unsupervised study time.
-Within 30 days client obtains employment at 6 hours per week, meeting the weekly participation requirement of 30 hours per week.
+The client selects the maximum of 12 hours of unsupervised study time.
+Within 30 days the client obtains employment at 6 hours per week, meeting the weekly participation requirement of 30 hours per week.

 2-Parent Families Where Both Are SIP